 The United States of America Copyright Timeline

 The development of the copyright law of the United States was a long journey and it will not end.
-Further developments will be born especially because of how we make, publish, and distribution information and outputs nowadays.
+Further developments will be born especially because of how we make, publish, and distribute information and outputs nowadays.
 Below is a timeline of events in the United States related to copyright: